Last updated on March 7, 2025.

 Setting the tone for fundamental women’s rights.

-As of 2022, 66% of our Board of Directors, 53% of our executive leadership team, and 55% of all managers are women.
+In 2023, 66 per cent of our Board of Directors, 49 per cent of our executive leadership team, and 53 per cent of all managers are women.
 We understand that having women in leadership roles and paying fairly are the best ways to achieve equity in the workplace.

-We’re working hard to go further, because we believe that equity should be the norm, not the exception.
+And we’re working hard to go further because we believe equity should be the norm, not the exception.
 It’s part of our commitment to enabling and encouraging women, embracing gender equity, and supporting the full economic participation of women.

 Supporting women in business.